berrak/mcu_c_code_styleguide/README.md

 #endif /* _BASICTIMERS_H_ */
 ```

 Always include a C++ check and have the external header files outside this C++ check.
 Further, include any external C standard library header files before any user header files.
 Finally, every `#define` must be within C++ check brackets.
+In C++ use `#pragma once` instead of above constructs.
 ```c
 ...
 #include <stdint.h>